cdl-geneseo/geneseo-dictionary/G/G~.md

 # G~

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : G~

 Created by  Unknown User (crk4), last modified by  Abraham Brooks on May 07, 2022

 (1) n. a friend or partner;Ex. - &quot;Dshawn's hangin' with his Gs.&quot; (Taken from a conversation overhead in SUNY Geneseo college Union.)Source: Dictionary of Geneseo English, Spring 2001 - Kocher41% of students surveyed knew this word, and 0% of these students had learned the word at Geneseo.
 This word is neither organic to Geneseo nor to college campuses.(Klein, E-H, 2008)As of 2010, 80% of students surveyed know this word, 0% believe it is of local origins(Fishkin, G-M, 2010)As of 2012, 80% of students surveyed know this word, 0% believe it is of local origins(Goodwin, G-M, 2012)As of 2022, 75% of students know this definition; less than 5% believe it is of local origin.(A. Brooks, G-M, 2022)(2) n.
 An abbreviation for 'gangster'Ex. - &quot;That man's a real G&quot;As of 2022, 45.8% of students know this definition; less than 5% believe it is of local origin.(A. Brooks, G-M, 2022)